-As of March 8, 2022, we had 74 employees, including 72 full-time employees.
-Women represent approximately 50% of our employees, with approximately 29% holding senior management level/leadership roles.
-Thirty-eight percent of our employees have an M.D. or a Ph.D.
+As of February 1, 2023, we had 48 employees, including 46 full-time employees.
+Women represent approximately 46% of our employees and 29% of our senior management level/leadership roles.
+Thirty-eight percent of our employees have a Ph.D. or doctorate.
 From time to time, we also retain independent contractors to support our organization.
 None of our employees are represented by a labor union or covered by collective bargaining agreements, and we believe our relationship with our employees is good.